Cyrilrose/Java-Tutorials/README.md

 * Demonstration for our final Submission
 * Future improvement/plan

-This repository is NOT include the prototypes or the old versions of the project.
+This repository is NOT including the prototypes or the old versions of the project.